reminfrankline/Pneumonia-Detection-using-CNN/README.md

 # Pneumonia Detection using CNN

 This project aims to detect pneumonia in chest X-ray images using Convolutional Neural Networks (CNNs).
-The model is trained on a dataset sourced from [describe dataset source].
+The model is trained on a dataset sourced from Kaggle

 ## Table of Contents